encircle360-oss/helm-charts/docs/index.md

 # encircle360 OSS Helm Charts

 Welcome to the encircle360 OSS Helm Charts repository!
-This collection provides production-ready open source Helm charts for deploying various applications on Kubernetes, maintained by encircle360 GmbH.
+This collection provides production-ready open source Helm charts for deploying various applications on Kubernetes, maintained and sponsored by [encircle360 GmbH](https://encircle360.com) together with the open source community, partners and friends.

 ## Available Charts